gyorilab/indra_db/indra_db/readonly_dumping/README.md

 This README describes the pipeline used for creating the readonly database.

 Todos (as of 2023-11-22):
-- [ ] Add mappings from KB statements so merge with reading statements can be done
+- [X] Add mappings from KB statements so merge with reading statements can be done
   - [X] Source counts
-  - [ ] Raw statement id to db_info_id, reading_id, and statement json
+  - [X] Raw statement id to db_info_id, reading_id, and statement json
-  - [ ] Statement hash to raw statement id
+  - [X] Statement hash to raw statement id for KB sourced raw statements
 - [X] Write function for merge distilled and preassembled statements from reading and database sources
 - [ ] Write script to run the table file creations